codershop/AclPlus/readme.md

 ## Introduction
 AclPlus aims to be a viable alternative to those who are not comfortable with CakePHPs built in AclComponent.
-And who knows, I may even throw a couple of things CakeAcl can't do without a lot of hacking. ;)
+And who knows, I may even throw a couple of things CakeAcl can't do without a lot of hacking.

+As clarification: I have forked "SuperCakeAuth" and is in my public repositories list, to avoid confusion, "SuperCakeAuth" is _much_ closer in syntax and methodology to the current official CakePHP Auth/Acl.
+I'm writing this because I believe I can produce a simpler and more efficient way of doing this, I might be wrong but we will see. :)

 ## Goals
  * Distributed as a Plugin.